* * * * * * * * * *

-It seems that the Forest Service has decided to shut down the river ford
+It seems that the Forest Service has decided to close the river ford

-found at the end of Route G to vehicular traffic.
+found at the end of Route G to vehicular traffic for the time being.
 This has made the

 approach a little steeper and the crossing a little rougher, due to the lack of four wheeled traffic wearing it

-in, but it's still perfectly doable on a bike.
+in, but it's still quite doable on a bike.
 You may need to look downstream a

 little ways from where the road meets the river for the best spot to ford now.
 If it looks like too much

 for you or you don't wish to risk getting your feet (or worse) wet, just take

 the bypass, which you'll find in your tour package.
 There are often people

 camped here and on the other side of the river where you'll be crossing, so be considerate